xcui-math/xcui-math.github.io/README.md

 # Xiaoyi Cui   崔潇易

-I am an Associated Professor at the School of Mathematics(Zhuhai), Sun Yat-sen University.
+I am an Associate Professor at the School of Mathematics(Zhuhai), Sun Yat-sen University.